collective/collective.developermanual/source/zcml/tricks.rst

-If you ever find yourself needing to use a template from another package, you can do so with using the configure tag which will then run the block of zcml in the context of that package.
+If you ever find yourself needing to use a template from another package, you can do so with using the configure tag which will then run the block of :term:`ZCML` in the context of that package.

 Here is an example of defining portlet manager to be